reneevalkenaers123-sys/sql-practice/README.md

 ## Current Progress

-Completed Day 8 of my SQL bootcamp.
+Completed Day 9 of my SQL bootcamp.

-Currently progressing from beginner SQL into data analysis and relational database concepts.
+Currently progressing from beginner SQL into more advanced querying, joins and analytical logic.

 More advanced topics and projects coming soon.